 1.03 PLACEMENT EXAMINATIONS.
-A series of examinations that serve both as advisory (to indicate your level of accomplishments) and qualifying examinations (to satisfy degree requirements) will be given to all new graduate students at the time scheduled on the 2010 calendar.
+A series of examinations that serve both as advisory (to indicate your level of accomplishments) and qualifying examinations (to satisfy degree requirements) will be given to all new graduate students at the time scheduled on the Orientation calendar.
 These examinations will be given in the areas of analytical, biochemistry, inorganic, organic, and physical chemistry.
 You are expected to select and take at least two examinations.
 Calculators are welcome.
 A non-qualifying score is not counted against you in any way but a good performance on any of these examinations will qualify you in that area and, thus, place you further along in your graduate studies.
 See Section 4.00 regarding this point.

 1.04 GRADUATE ADVISER.
-Dr. Thomas A. Bryson, Director of Graduate Studies, will act as your adviser in conjunction with the Admissions Committee.
+Dr. Sheryl L. Wiskur, Director of Graduate Studies, will act as your adviser in conjunction with the Admissions Committee.
 After you choose a research director, he or she will advise you on your academic program and registration.

 1.05 ADVISING AND COURSE ASSIGNMENT.
-After you complete the placement examinations, you will meet with the Director of Graduate Studies and the Graduate Admissions Committee to review preliminary registrations and a course of study designed to qualify you for the degree, and to prepare you for research.
-You are required to qualify in two areas of chemistry, accomplished either by scoring sufficiently high on the qualifying examination or by passing a "core course" with a B or better (see 4.03) in the area.
+After you complete the placement examinations, you will meet with the Director of Graduate Studies to review preliminary registrations and a course of study designed to qualify you for the degree, and to prepare you for research.
+You are required to qualify in two areas of chemistry, accomplished either by (1) scoring sufficiently high on the qualifying examination or (2) by passing a "core course" with a B or better (see 4.03) in the area.
 You may sit in or audit courses in an area to review, supplement or develop new basic concepts if your background is deficient.

 1.06 REGISTRATION.
-First year students and continuing students register via Computer Assisted Registration (VIP) that allows for early registration during the preceding semester for continuing students.
+First year students and continuing students register via https://my.sc.edu/.
+First year students will register after orientation.
+Continuing students will register during the preceding semester.
 First year students will carry three academic courses (9 credits) during the first semester and two academic courses (6 credits) during the second semester.
-After completing the first two semesters, you must register for one credit in each summer session and for six credits in each academic year session until you graduate.
+After completing the first two semesters, you must register for three credits in each summer session and for six credits in each academic year session until you graduate.
 You must register in each session in which you are in residence including summer to receive a stipend.
 Registering for less than the recommended number of credits (or not registering at all) may result in loss or reduction of the departmental tuition supplement.